top of page

 HOW TO AVOID FAILING TO ADAPT TO CHANGING CONSUMER DEMANDS USING OUR INTEGRATION COEFFICIENT IC

-The McNamara Fallacy is a cognitive bias that occurs when trying to make sense of the data that is collected.
-In this case, the data refers to your own beliefs and values and is an easy way to get caught up in analysis paralysis.
-The fallacy is named after Robert McNamara, the U.S. Secretary of Defense during the Kennedy administration.
-Robert, an early adopter of the quantified self ideology, believed that by managing a few military statistics, he could win the Vietnam War.
+The McNamara Fallacy is a cognitive bias that occurs when trying to make sense of the data collected to make decisions.
+In this case, the data refers to personal beliefs and values and is an easy way to get caught up in analysis paralysis.
+The fallacy is named after Robert McNamara, the US Secretary of Defense during the Kennedy administration.
+Mr. McNamara was an early adopter of a self-ideology, believing that handling some numerical statistics was enough to win the Vietnam War.

 Companies like Kodak, Blockbuster, and Blackberry suffered from the same bias.
-Kodak, the once leader in photography, did not see the switch to digital photography and instead relied on metrics from its film business, leading to its eventual bankruptcy.
+Kodak, the former leader in photography, did not see the switch to digital photography and instead relied on metrics from its film business, leading to its eventual bankruptcy.
 Blockbuster, the video rental giant, also didn't see the move to online streaming, relying instead on its brick-and-mortar stores.
-Blackberry, the once-dominant of smartphones, didn't see the switch to touchscreen phones, relying instead on its physical keyboard devices.
+Blackberry, the once-dominant of smartphones, did not prevent the switch to touchscreen phones, relying instead on its physical keyboard devices.
 In all of these cases, companies relied too heavily on the metrics and data from their current business models and failed to see the most important trends and changes in the market.
-They were blinded by their own success and the McNamara Fallacy and then failed to adapt to changing consumer demands.
+They were blinded by their success and failed to adapt to changing consumer demands.

-This is where our Integration Coefficient IC model comes into play and we have concluded that the main thing is to transform the business mentality.
-In this sense, the IC model emphasizes that instead of being tied to the past, we change our strategies:
+This is where our Integration Coefficient IC model comes into play, and we have concluded that the main thing is to transform the business mentality.
+In this sense, the IC model emphasizes that instead of being tied to the past, we change our strategies as follows:

 Related Posts